Patrick Laloyaux

 Career background:

 Trained as an applied mathematician, he has expertise in optimisation methods for variational problems and in ensemble Kalman filters.
 He obtained his PhD from the University of Namur (Belgium) conducted in partnership with the European Centre for Research and Advanced Training in Scientific Computation (CERFACS, France).
 During his PhD, he developed new preconditioning and gradient-free techniques for solving variational problems.
-He was also a teaching assistant giving tutorials (220 hours/year) to undergraduate and graduate students in programming, scientific computation and numerical optimization.
+He was also a teaching assistant giving tutorials to undergraduate and graduate students in programming, scientific computation and numerical optimization.